Punch7577/Gatologger/README.md

 "The backspace button does not work properly".

 Yes, that is a problem that I am aware of, but I do not really care.
+I am too lazy to fix it.

 "The logged keys do not get sent to the discord text channel even though I put in a webhook".